h3abionet/h3agwas/README.md

 ## 3.3 Running with Docker on your local computer

-Execute
+Just add `-profile docker` to your run command -- for example,

-`nextflow run  qc -profile docker`
+* `nextflow run  qc -profile docker`   or
+* `nextflow run h3abionet/h3agwas/qc/main.nf --input_dir=s3://h3abionet/sample`

 Please note that the _first_ time you run the workflow using Docker,  the Docker images will be downloaded. *Warning:* This will take about 1GB of bandwidth which will consume bandwidth and will take time depending on your network connection.
 It is only the first time that the workflow runs that the image will be downloaded.